greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/modules/postgresml.html.md

 # postgresml

 [PostgresML](https://postgresml.org) is a machine learning extension for PostgreSQL that enables you to perform training and inference on text and tabular data using SQL queries.
-With PostgresML, you can seamlessly integrate machine learning models into your PostgreSQL database and harness the power of cutting-edge algorithms to process data efficiently.
+With PostgresML, you can seamlessly integrate machine learning models into your VMware Greenplum database and harness the power of cutting-edge algorithms to process data efficiently.

 The `postgresml` module provides PostgresML functions for using tens of thousands of pre-trained open source AI/machine learning models in VMware Greenplum.
 The models are provided by the [Hugging Face AI data science platform](https://huggingface.co/).